 Here’s our honest opinion of how to have a Sustainable Life of Travel

 Firstly, here’s everything we’ve done to earn money since leaving our jobs and up until leaving Vietnam.
-(In Part 2 we’ll show you more ways you can keep travelling and earn money while you do it!)
+(In Part 2 we’ll show you more ways you can keep traveling and earn money while you do it!)

 Jon had already been saving for 6 months before he quit his job in the UK and flew to South East Asia.
-His savings only lasted for 3 months though, as he did a motorbike trip through Cambodia, Thailand, Laos and Vietnam; which used up most of his traveling funds.
+His savings only lasted for 3 months though, as he did a motorbike trip through Cambodia, Thailand, Laos, and Vietnam; which used up most of his traveling funds.

-In my case, my traveling funds came from my last 3 paychecks I received while working in Kurdistan, Iraq.
-I quit from my job and initially planned to travel for 3 to 6 months, one month of which was with my younger siblings.
+In my case, my traveling funds came from the last 3 paychecks I received while working in Kurdistan, Iraq.
+I quit my job and initially planned to travel for 3 to 6 months, one month of which was with my younger siblings.
 I paid for everything, which put quite a dent in my finances as well!

-When I decided to follow Jon to Hanoi, Vietnam, he had already found a job, a house and had 2 motorbikes but his bank savings were suffering.
-By that time I had been traveling for 3 months and still had enough savings, from working in Kuwait and Iraq, to survive for a month or two; however I didn’t intend to touch them as they were invested in my mutual funds in the Philippines.
+When I decided to follow Jon to Hanoi, Vietnam, he had already found a job, a house, and had 2 motorbikes but his bank savings were suffering.
+By that time I had been traveling for 3 months and still had enough savings, from working in Kuwait and Iraq, to survive for a month or two; however, I didn’t intend to touch them as they were invested in my mutual funds in the Philippines.